For some, hitting their 30s feels like the end of their youth, but as Anna Brech explains, that’s a really good thing

 Read more: Sex and sleep are the two keys to happiness

-Holidays become more frequent, as your appetite for sharing a dorm with 20 other backpackers simultaneously wanes.
+Holidays become more frequent, especially for single travellers, as your appetite for sharing a dorm with 20 other backpackers simultaneously wanes.

-You eat out at better restaurants, and peruse the wine list with genuine interest when you do.
+You eat out at better restaurants and peruse the wine list with genuine interest.
 You may even morph into your dad and start shopping at Waitrose (not too often, mind).

 We’re not saying you’ll be minted.
 Student loans will still linger; rent will still eat up three-quarters of your salary.
 You’ll just have a bit more cash to splash on the finer things in life: artisan cheeses from Borough Market, say, or the posh kind of gin.

 And that, my friends, is a beautiful thing.